AlvaroCori/SIS_INTEL_PRACTICA_2/README.md

 ###### Height: 4
 Number of total states (BFS): 11
 Number of total states (IDDFS): 11
+Number of states from the initial state to the goal state (BFS): 4 Number of states from the initial state to the goal state (IDDFS): 4
 ##### Initial State:

  1 3